-Unclassified - Unclassified positions are those within state service which, by statute or by action of the Commissioner of Employee Relations, are not included in the classified service and do not require merit selection.
+Unclassified - Unclassified positions are those within state service which, by statute or by action of the Commissioner of Employee Relations, are not included in the classified service.
 All Minnesota State Colleges and Universities administrators, all faculty, and some professional/supervisory employees are unclassified (Related term: Classified).